Key Takeaways

 The trade-off works in Tracki’s favor here.
 Tracki’s hybrid system actually makes it one of the better performers indoors, especially in terminals where pure GPS devices sometimes struggle.
 For travelers who want an affordable tracker that stays connected both inside and outside airports, Tracki is a solid pick.

-Tracki came with me on the same international routes I ran with SpaceHawk Paris, Mexico City, Lisbon, and Seattle.
-And while it wasn’t the fastest or most precise tracker, it definitely held its own for the price and hybrid system.
+Tracki went with me on the same international routes as SpaceHawk.
+Tracki wasn’t the fastest or most precise tracker, but for the price, it performed reasonably well.

 - Very affordable: The cheapest true GPS tracker I have tested.